rajput-tarun/Indian_Tourism_Analysis/README.md

 ## Data Source

 The project utilizes data from [https://data.gov.in/], providing a reliable foundation for the tourism statistics analysis.
+I collected information from data.gov.in, which was released in 2020.
+However, I have supplemented this data with additional information from 2022 to provide the latest updates.

 ## Requirements